ioBroker/ioBroker/doc/SCHEMA.md

 * common.wakeup             - (optional)
 * common.run                - (optional)
 * common.availableModes     - (optional) values for common.mode if more than one mode is possible
+* common.localLink          - (optional) link to the web service of this adapter.
+E.g to http://localhost:5984/_utils for futon from admin

 #### instance